databendlabs/databend/website/blog/2023-08-27-databend-weekly-108.md

 We have also made these improvements to Databend that we hope you will find helpful:

-- Implemented the `json_pretty` function.
+- Introduced the `json_pretty` function.
-- Improved performance of inner join.
+- Improved performance of Inner Join.
 - Added more metrics to the HTTP query interface.
 - Implemented support for `SHOW DATABASES` and `SHOW TABLES` in Hive Catalog.
 - Read [Blog | Revolutionizing Data Archival and Query Performance for Pharmaceutical Group](https://databend.rs/blog/2023-08-24-cdh) to check out how Databend played a pivotal role in transforming data archiving and query performance for a Pharmaceutical Group.